The calibre template language¶

 Asimov, Isaac Some Important Text The Foundation/The Foundation - Isaac Asimov

-A template can access all the metadata available in calibre, including custom columns (columns you create yourself), by using its lookup name
+can access all the metadata available in calibre, including custom columns (columns you create yourself), by using a column’s lookup name

 .
-To find the lookup name for a column (sometimes called a ‘field’), hover your mouse over the column header in calibre’s book list.
-Lookup names for custom columns always have a #
+To find the lookup name for a column (sometimes called fields), hover your mouse over the column header in calibre’s book list.
+Lookup names for custom columns always begin with #

-as the first character.
-For series type columns there is an additional field named '#lookup name'_index
+.
+For series type columns there is an additional field named #lookup name_index

-that is the series index for that series.
-So if you have a custom series field named #myseries
+that is the series index for that book in the series.
+For example, if you have a custom series column named #myseries

-, there will also be a field named #myseries_index
+, there will also be a column named #myseries_index

 .
 The standard series column’s index is named series_index